My teen is gifted and they are on the autism spectrum or neurodiverse.

 You Have a Twice-Exceptional Teen with Autism or Neurodiversity

-Your twice-exceptional teen is gifted and has autism traits.
-They excel in one, or a few, areas of their life.
-For example, they may excel in mathematics, art, music, or writing.
-But, they also lack other very important life skills, such as interpersonal skills or executive functioning.
+Your twice-exceptional teen is gifted and neurodivergent or exhibits traits associated with autism.
+They have exceptional abilities in specific areas of their life, such as mathematics, art, music, or writing.
+However, they may also face challenges in developing other crucial life skills, such as interpersonal skills or executive functioning.

-- Communication skills: turn-taking, initiating conversation, and taking things too literally
+- Communication skills: Navigating conversational turn-taking, initiating dialogue, and understanding non-literal language.

-- Executive planning skills: poor planning, lack of attention or organization, poor time management, or impaired short term memory
+- Executive planning skills: Challenges with planning, attention, organization, time management, or short-term memory difficulties

 Your Gifted Teen with Autism is Often Misunderstood